-- One device, originally designed for sternal access, has several needle probes to accurately locate the depth of the sternum.
+- One device, originally designed for sternal access, has several needle probes to locate the depth of the sternum accurately.
 When pressure is applied, the central needle extends into the sternal medullary cavity.
 A possible limitation is a lack of access to the sternum in resuscitation situations.

 - The other type uses a spring-loaded injector mechanism that fires the intraosseous needle into the medullary space of the tibia.

 - Designed to access the intraosseous space to an appropriate depth.